 “And yet, somehow, words are not experiences,” he said.
 “They are just marks.
 They escape me, because now I don’t have what I had then.”

 “What is it that we are constantly searching for?
 There must be something, because we are never satisfied.
-What is it that makes us have these ideas of perfection that existed in the past and will exist in the future?
+What is it that makes us have these ideas of perfection?
 What is it that everyone seems to want, when asked about it?”